 If you have visited another Church of Christ, you may have noticed some variations from this description, because every Church of Christ is autonomous (independent).
 We are not associated with any denomination or organized religious group.

 Doors are open early at 25 North 4th Street.
-You will enter what we refer to as the “auditorium”, where you will find rows of chairs.
+If you enter via the front of the building, you’ll enter what we refer to as the “auditorium”, where you will find rows of chairs.
 There are no reserved seats, so feel free to sit anywhere you choose.
+If you enter via the back parking lot and entrance, you’ll first pass through our fellowship room before coming to the auditorium.

 One of the unique things about most Churches of Christ is that the music is acapella.
 That is, we sing without the accompaniment of musical instruments.
 During the worship service, the words of the songs will be projected onto the screen in front of you if you’d like to join us in singing.